“Expressions of Nature:

 “Gibson Woods: A Testimony to Resilience”

-This is the first exhibit curated “solo” by Kings County Museum’s own Kate MacInnes Adams.
+This exhibit curated by Kate MacInnes Adams.
 In the 1970’s a newly married Kate MacInnes Adams moved into her first house, which just

 happened to be the former home of Mrs. Ethel D. Gibson; thus began a story that continues until this day and provided the idea for this exhibit.
 “Miss Ethel”, as Kate refers to her with great respect, left a few mementos in her former home such as her iron, silverware tray, and the kitchen cabinets which she made by hand, these touching reminders have found their way into this exhibit.